camilla-cs/TERMINALAPP_T1A3/README.md

 Then run `./src/packages.sh`.

-Finally, to run the app write `./src/run.sh` in the terminal.
+Finally, to run the app write `./src/run.sh` in the terminal. \
-In case the bash script doesn't run properly, please run `python3 ./src/main.py` in the terminal.
+In case the bash script doesn't run properly, please run `python3 ./src/main.py`.

 ### Features: